Workers’ Compensation Q&A

 Will my employer retaliate against me for reporting my work injury?

 It is against public policy for an employer to retaliate against you for reporting your own work injury or that of another injured worker.
 Most employers follow the law and will not terminate your employment for rights asserted pertaining to a work injury.
 Employers know they can be sued in civil court if they violate public policy by retaliating against you.
 If your employer retaliates against you for reporting a work injury, we can help.
-Wusinich & Sweeney has vigorously fought employers who retaliate against injured workers.
+Wusinich, Sweeney & Ryan, LLC has vigorously fought employers who retaliate against injured workers.
 Call us and learn more about how we can help you.